Rda99/E-Commerce-Churn-Prediction/README.md

-# Ecommerce Churn Prediction Project
+# E-Commerce Churn Prediction Project

 ## Overview
 This project implements an end-to-end machine learning solution for predicting customer churn in an ecommerce setting using Gradient Boosting (XGBoost).